 To view the AFP share created by the Wizard, click Sharing ‣ Apple (AFP) and highlight the name of the share.
 Click its Edit button to see the configuration options shown in Figure 10.1.1.
 The values showing for these options will vary, depending upon the information given when the share was created.

 Table 10.1.1 summarizes the options available to fine-tune an AFP share.
-These options should usually be left at the default settings.
-Changing them might cause unexpected behavior.
+Leaving these options at the default settings is recommended as changing them can cause unexpected behavior.
 Most settings are only available with Advanced Mode.
 Do not change an advanced option without fully understanding the function of that option.
 Refer to Setting up Netatalk for a more detailed explanation of these options.

 10.1.1.
 Creating AFP Guest Shares¶